Documentation

 3. You should see a message like "Deleting apps is not allowed" or the delete option should be missing

-Test YouTube blocking in Safari:
+Test YouTube access:

 Test WhitelistVideo works: